zgfpeter/finance-dashboard/README.md

 * **Node.js**
 * **Express.js**
 * **MongoDB**
+* **JWT**

 ### Features
 The dashboard contains features such as:
--Sign up and log in, with authorization handled with NextAuth.
+-User authentication: Sign Up and Login, with authorization handled with JWT on the backend and NextAuth.
--Overview of financial assets.
--Search for Transactions and Upcoming Charges.
--Debts and Savings visualization.
--Spendings graphs.

-#### Details
-The application is fully responsive and follows accessibility best practices (semantic HTML and aria-labels).
+-Financial Overview: View a summary of assets, debts, savings, upcoming charges and transactions.
+-CRUD Operations: Add, edit, delete upcoming charges, transactions, goals and debts.
+-Search: Quickly locate any data you need.
+-Data Visualization: Graphs showing spending trends.
+-Mobile Friendly and Accessible: Fully responsive design with semantic HTML, ARIA labels, accessibility best practices.
+-One-Page Experience: Each feature opens in a modal to maintain a seamless single-page interface.

 ---
 Create by zgfpeter